This page documents the root lazyagent command — the one you run to monitor agents. Maintenance and search subcommands live alongside it:

 lazyagent search --reindex "config"

-After printing results in an interactive terminal, search prompts for a result number; entering one opens that chat via the originating agent’s resume command.
+After printing results in an interactive terminal, search prompts for a result number; entering one opens that chat via the originating agent’s resume command when lazyagent knows one.
+Grok sessions are searchable but not directly resumable, because Grok CLI does not expose a resume command.
 Piped output stays non-interactive.

-Full reference, including the index location, ranking, and resume commands: search.
+Full reference, including the index location, ranking, resume commands, and Grok caveat: search.

 limits